QubesOS/qubes-doc/introduction/support.rst

 ^^^^^^^^^^^^^

 While the mailing lists are implemented as Google Group web forums, a Google account is in no way required, expected, or encouraged.
-Many discussants (including most members of the Qubes team) treat these lists as conventional `mailing lists <https://en.wikipedia.org/wiki/Electronic_mailing_list>`__, interacting with them solely through plain text email with `MUAs <https://en.wikipedia.org/wiki/Email_client>`__ like `Thunderbird <https://www.thunderbird.net/>`__ and `Mutt <https://www.mutt.org/>`__.
+Many discussants (including most members of the Qubes team) treat these lists as conventional :wikipedia:`mailing lists <Electronic_mailing_list>`, interacting with them solely through plain text email with :wikipedia:`MUAs <Email_client>` like `Thunderbird <https://www.thunderbird.net/>`__ and `Mutt <https://www.mutt.org/>`__.
 The Google Groups service is just free infrastructure, and we :ref:`distrust the infrastructure <introduction/faq:what does it mean to "distrust the infrastructure"?>`.
 This is why, for example, we encourage discussants to use :doc:`Split GPG </user/security-in-qubes/split-gpg>` to sign all of their messages to the lists, but we do not endorse the use of these Google Groups as web forums.
 For that, we have a separate, dedicated `forum <#forum>`__.

 Mailing lists
 -------------

-This section covers each of our individual `mailing lists <https://en.wikipedia.org/wiki/Electronic_mailing_list>`__, with details about the purpose of each list and how to use it.
+This section covers each of our individual :wikipedia:`mailing lists <Electronic_mailing_list>`, with details about the purpose of each list and how to use it.
 A Google account is **not** required for any of these mailing lists.

 qubes-announce
 ^^^^^^^^^^^^^^

 This is a read-only list for those who wish to receive only very important, infrequent messages.
 Only the core Qubes team can post to this list.
-Only `Qubes Security Bulletins (QSBs) <https://www.qubes-os.org/security/qsb/>`__, new stable Qubes OS releases, and Qubes OS release end-of-life notices are announced here.
+Only :website:`Qubes Security Bulletins (QSBs) <security/qsb/>`, new stable Qubes OS releases, and Qubes OS release end-of-life notices are announced here.

 To subscribe, send a blank email to ``qubes-announce+subscribe@googlegroups.com``. (**Note:** A Google account is **not** required.
 Any email address will work.)
 To unsubscribe, send a blank email to ``qubes-announce+unsubscribe@googlegroups.com``.
 This list also has a `traditional mail archive <https://www.mail-archive.com/qubes-announce@googlegroups.com/>`__ and an optional `Google Groups web interface <https://groups.google.com/group/qubes-announce>`__.